mike99mac/minimy-mike99mac/README.md

 The ``buttons.py`` code is here: https://github.com/mike99mac/minimy-mike99mac/blob/main/framework/services/input/buttons.py

-One source of pushbuttons is here: https://www.amazon.com/dp/B09C8C53DM
+One source of purchasing pushbuttons is here: https://www.amazon.com/dp/B09C8C53DM

 **TODO:** On another model, the computer is a RaspPi 400 which is *offboard*.
 This allows Lithium-ion batteries to be *onboard*.
 That will need new code that uses the arrow keys on the RasPi 400 for the same function.

 # Debugging
 Maybe everything will work perfectly the first time, and you won't have to debug.
 But we know how that goes :))

 Many, many debug statements have been added to the code.
 In the critical classes, almost every function has at least one log statement when in debug mode.
-When Minimy is started with **``startminimy``

 Following are some debugging resources.
 - Log files are in ``$HOME/minimy/logs``.